grschafer/grschafer.github.io/_drafts/2013-08-19-ruby-and-python-by-example.markdown

 ### Printing and String Interpolation

-Printing values is useful for confirming expectations and debugging:
+Printing values is useful for confirming expectations and debugging.
+Ruby's .inspect is similar to Python's repr() in that they both return the string form of the object they are called with.
+Ruby's "p" function calls .inspect on its arguments.

 ```ruby
 a = "test"